cpotaraj1/GroceryDetection/README.md

 add augmentation scripts
-Need to test aws, docker and flask api utilities in "util" folder Need to make sure the pytorch models are hosted in google drive and a downloadable link is avaialble
+Need to test aws, docker and flask api utilities in "util" folder Need to make sure the pytorch models are hosted in google drive and a downloadable link is avaialble Need to add functionality to support SuperGLUE matching model